futurelink/esp3d/README.md

 like in the picture below:

 ![alt text](./connection-example.png "ESP32-cam pins usage")

+You have to flash fuses to disable using GPIO12 as a  bootstrap pin.
+This can be done with thie command:

+`espefuse.py --port <esp32_cam_com_port> set_flash_voltage 3.3V`

 Then you need to upload a firmware.
 I guess [ESP32 Flasher](https://www.espressif.com/en/support/download/other-tools) utility can be used for that.